 The risks of letting your cat outside

 Letting a cat outdoors can do wonders for their happiness and wellbeing.
 But the decision also comes with some potential downsides.
-For example, your wandering cat might end up getting:

-cat sitting under a car on the street
+A cat sitting under a car

 The perks of being an indoor cat